-As of Master DTM version V2.xx two additional functions are provided to the user, via the DTM context menu:
+Two additional functions are provided to the user, via the DTM context menu:

-- Slave DTM Address Assignment - Set Device Station Address (only available for CS1/CJ1W-PRM21 Unit versions 2.xx)
+- Slave DTM Address Assignment. - Set Device Station Address (only available on DTM version 0.2.0.0 or higher and for CS1/CJ1W-PRM21 Unit versions 2.0 or higher).